 SREB-State Data Exchange tables are posted on the SREB website.

 Texas’ participating agency and SREB State Data Exchange Coordinator: Julie Eklund, Texas Higher Education Coordinating Board

 Council on Collegiate Education for Nursing

 Helps expand and strengthen schools of nursing to reduce the critical shortage of nurse educators needed to educate the nation’s registered nurses.
 The Council surveys institutions for nursing education trends and shares online graduate nursing courses.

-As of June 2017, seven Texas institutions are members (listed here with their representatives to the Council):
+As of April 2018, five Texas institutions are members, listed here with their representatives to the Council: